There are two types of drone flying in Canada; Basic and Advanced. We’ll get into what separates these two in a minute.

 - show your Pilot Certificate for Basic Operations proof of registration upon flying

-If you qualify under all these circumstances, then you are conducting advanced operations:
+If you meet any 1 of these conditions, you are conducting advanced operations:

-- you want to fly within 30 m (100 ft) horizontally of people
+- You want to fly within 30 meters (100 feet) of bystanders (measured horizontally)

 Similarly, there are certain rules you must follow to in order to perform advanced operations: